Vicky1999-Sketch/DSA_Amazon-Excel-Report/README.md

 2. Re-evaluate discounts in low-performing categories (e.g., Office Products, Toys) — the return on discount may not justify the cost.
 3. Increase promotion of high-rated products with fewer reviews to boost engagement.
 5. Monitor margins for heavily discounted products to avoid losses, even with high sales.

+## X. Conclusion

+The analysis highlights the impact of product category, discounting, and customer feedback on potential revenue and customer engagement.
+Strategic discounting is effective when paired with high-performing categories, but may not yield results across all product types.

+## Dashboard

+(*Insert Excel dashboard or charts*)